Lingo (Dutch game show): Drawing balls

 If a team obtains Lingo, that team received bonus money and was provided with a new Lingo card with new balls.
-Green balls carried over to a new Lingo card, but red balls didn't.
+Green balls carried over to a new Lingo card, but red balls did not.
 Thus, at the start of a new Lingo card, there would again be three red balls in the ball basin.
 The three green balls were only put back into the basin once the team has won the jackpot, allowing them a chance to win it at least twice in the same episode.

 From 1989 to 2001, a Lingo won ƒ100, but as of 2002, a Lingo was worth €100.
-Either way, the team obtaining Lingo received a new card and control passed to the opposing team.
+The team obtaining Lingo received a new card and control passed to the opposing team.
 In early shows, however, obtaining Lingo did not pass control to the opponents, and both teams received new cards.

 Early Saturday night episodes where 6-letter words were introduced did not use the green balls at all.
 Other episodes during Nance's tenure as emcee involved the green balls having numbers of them; this was a tie-in to the Postcode National Lottery, where home viewers won cash and prizes based on what numbers on the green balls were revealed.

 On the 2019 revival, instead of drawing numbers, the team draws balls with letters in a scrambled word with 11 letters, plus one more for each new word.
 Each drawn letter is placed in its correct position and guessing their word scored €100.
 The red balls are still there, but control now also passes to the other team if they attempt to guess the word (regardless of whether or not they were correct).
-Also, there are only two green balls per team, but there's no jackpot; drawing one now awards another €10, and if both teams draw their green balls, everyone in the audience wins €50.
+Additionally, there are only two green balls per team, but there's no jackpot; drawing one now awards another €10, and if both teams draw their green balls, everyone in the audience wins €50.
 The green balls were removed from 2020 to 2021 due to the COVID-19 pandemic.